How Do Work Breaks Help Your Brain? 5 Surprising Answers

 Here is a summary of recent research and thinking on the value of taking breaks:

 A small study summarized here even suggests that prolonged attention to a single task actually hinders performance.
-"We propose that deactivating and reactivating your goals allows you to stay focused," Psych Professor Alejandro Lleras said.
+"We propose that deactivating and reactivating your goals allows you to stay focused," psychology professor Alejandro Lleras says.
 "From a practical standpoint, our research suggests that, when faced with long tasks (such as studying before a final exam or doing your taxes), it is best to impose brief breaks on yourself.
 Brief mental breaks will actually help you stay focused on your task!"

 Those last two possible benefits are intriguing.
 Could it be that mental fatigue affects our ability to make ethical decisions because we're too tired to remember who we are and what we value?